ukasz1/Github_search_user_-with-John-Smilga-/README.md

+## See online

+To see this project online navigate to: https://ukasz1-react-search-github-users.netlify.app

 ## Starter Project

 This is a project done under the guidance of John Smilga's react course.
 Start template: https://github.com/john-smilga/starter-project-react-github-search-users.
 These are the details about that template: